dpapathanasiou/coat-check/README.md

 - Does not scale easily, since writes are accepted in the order received, and reads do not have the benefit of using an index, etc.
 - Keys must hash to the same size, otherwise the read algorithm does not work
-- Deletes and upserts waste space
+- Deletes and upserts waste space until [compaction is requested](#compact-the-data-file) explicitly

 # Usage